Mia06-coder/alx-project-nexus/job-board/README.md

     - Jobs displayed in a grid layout
     - No Jobs Found component with illustration + reset filters button
     - Reset button in filter bar
+  - **Job Details Page**:
+    - Company logo & name
+    - Share, Apply, and Save actions
+    - Meta details
+    - Carousel of more jobs from the same company
+    - Similar jobs recommendations

 ---